 Amounts Of Food You Need To Bulk Up

-The process of bulking up requires you to create a calories surplus.
+The process of bulking up requires you to create a calorie surplus.
 A calorie surplus is the opposite of a calorie deficit which is the process used for weight loss.
-To build muscles, you need to consume more calories than your body consumes, this creates a calorie surplus and this leads to gaining muscles, gaining fat or gaining both muscles and fat.
-To prevent gaining fat, you need to accompany your calorie surplus diet with strength training.
+To build muscles, you need to consume more calories than your body expends, this creates a calorie surplus and this leads to gaining muscles, gaining fat or gaining both muscles and fat.
+To prevent gaining fat, you need to accompany your calorie surplus diet with strength training

 There are two ways you can use to create a calorie surplus.
 Both of the two ways require you to first know your basal metabolic rate (BMR).
 Your BMR is the amount of calories your body needs while at rest.
 There are various online calculators that can help you calculate your basal metabolic rate.
 A health expert like a dietician or a nutritionist can also help you with.
 Another method you can use to find out your BMR is by using the formula highlighted below (2):